martapolii/Practice/README.md

 # Practice
-A repository dedicated to solving coding problems from platforms like LeetCode, HackerRank, and more.
-It includes challenges and solutions across a variety of programming languages and topics such as algorithms, data structures, and problem-solving techniques.
+This repository is a collection of coding challenges and solutions from platforms like LeetCode, HackerRank, and similar websites.
+It is a personal project aimed at improving my problem-solving skills, covering topics such as algorithms, data structures, dynamic programming, and optimization techniques.
+I will regularly update this repo with new challenges and solutions, along with explanations where needed.
+Feel free to explore the code, leave feedback, or suggest improvements